dlmacedo/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Visiting Researcher at Montreal Institute for Learning Algorithms (MILA), University of Montreal (UdeM), Quebec, Canada.
+Visiting Researcher with Montreal Institute for Learning Algorithms (MILA), University of Montreal (UdeM), Quebec, Canada.
 Co-creator and currently Collaborator Professor of the Deep Learning course of the Computer Science Master and Doctorate Programs at the Center for Informatics (CIn), Federal University of Pernambuco (UFPE), Brazil.
-Computer Science Professor at Nova Roma Faculty, Pernambuco, Brazil.
+PhD Candidate in Computer Science, Centro de Informática, Universidade Federal de Pernambuco, Brazil.
 Authored approximately twenty deep learning papers published in international peer-reviewed journals and conferences.
 IEEE Journals Reviewer.